 Why I recommend it: Tales of a Female Nomad is a true inspiration for digital nomads and women in general.
 A reminder that no matter what your age, you can change your life and embrace a new direction.

 This is one of the best fiction books about travel. will also offer you some great insight into cultures you might never have considered exploring and help you to approach travel as so much more than a vacation.
-Get it on Amazon here.
+Get it on Bookshop here or on Amazon here.

 Heather Raulerson | Raulerson Girls Travel

 Synopsis: One of the iconic travel books about self-discovery is undoubtedly Into the Wild by Jon Krakauer.
 It follows the story of Christopher McCandless who, after finishing college, decides to give away his savings and hit the road traveling across the USA.